Bonga50/StudyTimeManagment_Web_Application/README.md

 ### Installation

 1. Clone this repository to your local machine or download the ZIP file and extract it.

 ### Running the App

-1. Open the solution file (TimeManagementApp.sln) in Visual Studio.
+1. Open the solution file (ProgPoe3.1.sln) in Visual Studio.
 2. Build the solution and run the application.

 ## How to Use